LittleRichard/learntocode/python101/000_setup_to_use_git.md

-First we're going to 'clone' the remote repository to a local copy on your computer:
+First we're going to 'clone' the remote repository to a local copy on your computer.
+Open a Terminal:
 - Navigate to the folder you want to put the code in.
 You can use your home folder: `cd ~`
 - Clone the repo, which is public so you don't need to authenticate:
 `git clone https://github.com/LittleRichard/learntocode.git`